 | dropoff_zip | int | ZIP code of the dropoff location |

-IoT Device Data
+IoT Device Data — Key Columns

-| Column | What it contains |
+| Column | What It Contains |

 |---|---|